 Percent Error Calculator

-The definitions above are based on the fact that the true values are known.
-In many situations, the true values are unknown.
-If so, people use the standard deviation to represent the error.
-Please check the standard deviation calculator.
+The equations above are based on the assumption that true values are known.
+True values are often unknown, and under these situations, standard deviation is one way to represent the error.
+Please refer to the Standard Deviation Calculator for further details.